-- The reel fore-aft function requires the completion kit for draper header reel drive (MD #5496).
-For more information refer to 7.3.5 Completion Kit for Draper Header Reel Drive, page 422. - The header MUST be attached to windrower to perform this procedure.
-For more information, refer to 4.5 Attaching and Detaching Headers, page 203. - The engine MUST be running to perform this procedure. - 1.
+- The header MUST be attached to windrower to perform this procedure.
+For more information, refer to 4.5 Attaching and Detaching Headers, page 213. - The engine MUST be running to perform this procedure. - 1.
 Turn ignition key to RUN, or start the engine. - 2.
 Press PROGRAM (A) and SELECT (C) on cab display module (CDM) to enter Programming Mode. - WINDROWER SETUP? is displayed on the upper line.